Home / Grants Directory / Social Enterprise Grants

 Demonstrate Financial Sustainability

 Even impact-first funders need to see a path to revenue.
 Show your earned revenue ratio (revenue from sales vs. total budget), year-over-year revenue growth, and diversification of funding sources.
-The Investment Readiness Program explicitly assesses your readiness for social finance participation — this means revenue potential, not just grant dependency.
+The Investment Readiness Program explicitly assessed readiness for social finance participation — this means revenue potential, not just grant dependency.
+A social enterprise generating 40%+ of revenue from sales is significantly more attractive to SISFF intermediaries than one dependent on grants for 90% of its budget.

 4